Helping Out Of State Residents With Probate

 Florida has long been a vacation and retirement destination, and people from all across the country and other countries own property in Florida.
 When a nonresident of Florida passes away, leaving real estate and related personal property in this state, the property will need to be handled in Florida probate court.
 In Florida, in addition to homes, ownership interests in timeshares, vacation clubs and short-term rental properties are all considered interests in real estate that need to pass through Florida ancillary probate following the death of the owner.

-At L. Bruce Swiren, P.A., we have over 50 years of experience working with people from other states settle the probate matters of property in Florida.
+At Swiren Law Firm, P.A., we have over 50 years of experience working with people from other states settle the probate matters of property in Florida.
 We have hands-on experience in the area and can provide needed advice for difficult matters.

 Meeting Complex Needs With Personal Service